GDPR in health and social care

 Appoint a DPO (data protection officer)

-A DPO is mandatory for all public authorities and any organisation that carries out regular and systematic monitoring of data subjects or processing of special categories of data on a large scale.
+A DPO is required for all public authorities and any organisation that routinely and systematically monitors data subjects or processes large amounts of special category data.

 Organisations need to identify an appropriate individual to act as their DPO and provide adequate resources for them to complete their obligations.